 How do you do it?
 Set your vision.
 Set a goal, break it down into milestones.
 Those milestones are the main parts of the project.
 Break those milestones down into tasks, and break those down into subtasks.
 Everything you have there - that’s your process towards your goal.

-Setting a goal helps you avoid distractions becuase you always know what you should be doing and are less likely to get pulled in to email or social media distractions!
+Setting a goal helps you avoid distractions because you always know what you should be doing and are less likely to get pulled in to email or social media distractions!

 Daniel O'Connor Warp It Founder picks up here

 "You should be specific about the goal.
 You should say what it is you want to achieve or what it is you want to change.
-Now benefits of breaking things down in milestones is that when break it down into milestones you always know what you should be doing to take you that one step forward.
+When you then break it down into milestones you always know what you should be doing to take you that one step forward.
 The thing is when you don't have milestones to break down and you don't know exactly what you're doing it means you can get distracted by anything.
 Some distractions are a waste of time, some are less of a priority than others but when you've got these milestones and you've got this plan, and this goal then at least you know what is a priority.
 The priority is you're going to move towards your goal so you always know what you should be doing."

 Top tip: Set a time limit!